ThomasKaiser/sbc-bench/README.md

 ### [cpuminer](https://github.com/tkinjo1985/cpuminer-multi.git)

 This is the most demanding benchmark of the four and pretty efficient to check for appropriate heat dissipation and even instabilities under load.
-It makes heavy use of NEON optimizations therefore generating more heat than unoptimized 'standard' code.
+It makes heavy use of [SIMD optimizations](https://en.wikipedia.org/wiki/SIMD) (NEON on ARM and SSE on x86) therefore generating more heat than unoptimized 'standard' code.

-Heavy NEON optimizations aren't really common and therefore this test is optional.
-Unless you execute `sbc-bench neon` it will be skipped since results can be misleading.
-So consider this being a load generator to check whether your board will start to throttle or becomes unstable but take the benchmark numbers with a grain of salt unless you're a programmer and know what [NEON](https://en.wikipedia.org/wiki/ARM_architecture#Advanced_SIMD_(NEON)) really is and whether your application can make use of.
+Heavy SIMD optimizations aren't really common and therefore this test is optional.
+Unless you execute `sbc-bench -c` it will be skipped since results can be misleading.
+So consider this being a load generator to check whether your board will start to throttle or becomes unstable but take the benchmark numbers with a grain of salt unless you're a programmer and know what [NEON](https://en.wikipedia.org/wiki/ARM_architecture#Advanced_SIMD_(NEON)) or [SSE](https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions) really are and whether your application can make use of.

 A typical result (Rock64 with Armbian/Stretch) will look like this: